simpleanalytics/blog/_posts/2022-04-26-4-best-google-analytics-alternatives.md

   Matomo Dashboard
 </p>

 Matomo is the oldest alternative to Google Analytics.
 They teamed up with Piwik Pro in the early days but went on their own again in 2018.
-Their focus is more on data insights and ‘owning’ your data.
+Their focus is more on data insights and less on the privacy of the people where this data is collected of.

 ### Data insights
 Where Plausible and Simple Analytics are similar in that they are “simple,” Matomo is more complex.
 In their default mode, Matomo uses cookies and collects IP addresses (in an anonymized way).
 Hence you can get more insights than in Simple Analytics or Plausible because visitors are tracked individually.

 ### User Experience
-From the screenshot of their dashboard above, you can see that it has a lot in common with Google Analytics.
+From the screenshot of their dashboard above, you can see that it needs a lot in common with Google Analytics.
 Matomo welcomes you with multiple dashboards and reports.
 It is more complex than the easily segmentable one-page Simple Analytics and Plausible dashboard.
 In addition, the page load speed is also impacted when installing Matomo on your website.
 Their script is seven times larger than Simple Analytics’ script (22kb).

 Overall, Matomo is a comprehensive tool, but it has many directions and tutorials to understand how it works.
 For example, it's possible to use Matomo in a cookieless version, but it takes you through many tutorials and custom steps to get started.